SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/answer_sets.md

 Next, use the main menu located in the top right of the browser and select the option "Load answer set."

 You will see a table that displays each answer set that you created on this server.
 Currently, only the most recent 500 answer sets that you authored are displayed.
-Click the name of the answer set (1) that you want to load to copy the answers into your current interview.
+Click the name of the answer set (labeled **1** in the image below) that you want to load to copy the answers into your current interview.

 ![](../../assets/load_answer_set_table.png)